-Over the past several weeks, Flashpoint has observed increased activity from ransomware groups REvil and CL0P.
+Over the past several weeks, Flashpoint has observed increased activity from ransomware groups REvil and Clop (also known as CL0P).
 Adding new attack capabilities and more aggressive extortion techniques, the groups are rapidly extending their respective ransomware arsenals in what appears to be an escalation of both ransomware attacks and tactics.

 CL0P Ransomware Hones in on Accellion Breach Victims

 Most recently, on March 8, 2021, CL0P began to extort the data of a new victim, Flagstar Bank, to its ransomware blog.
 Included in this post were samples of presumed Flagstar Bank customer and employee information—including names, partial SSNs, and physical and email addresses.

 CL0P signaled that the email addresses and other personally identifiable information (PII) it posted were for sale and that they would entertain offers to purchase and obtain the data directly or pay for its deletion from the CL0P site.

 Following CL0P Doxxing, Flagstar Bank Announces Unlinked Data Breach

 Later on that day, Flagstar Bank issued a statement on its website detailing the likely connected and exploited vulnerability the bank uncovered due to its use of third-party vendor Accellion and its file-sharing platform; Flagstar also disclosed that some of its data had been exposed as part of this incident.
 The extent of Accellion’s data breach continues to unfold with this news, already blamed for other major breaches like Jones Day law firm.